Cryptheon/hpml-surf/docs/Language_Modelling/Run_LLMs.rst

 Here we see how we prepare the tokenizer and load the model for the given model path.
 In this case we use ``/GALACTICA/langauge_models/galactica-6.7b``, in which we can find the model weights and the tokenizer.
 In kwargs we can see ``device_map="auto"`` and ``load_in_8bit=False``.

 With the former we tell the accelerate framework to load the checkpoint automatically.
-The [accelerate](https://huggingface.co/docs/accelerate/index) framework enables us to run a model in any distributed configuration, it supports sharded models and full checkpoints.
+The `accelerate <https://huggingface.co/docs/accelerate/index>`_` framework enables us to run a model in any distributed configuration, it supports sharded models and full checkpoints.
 The model gets loaded first by initializing a model with ``meta`` (read: empty) weights and then it determines how to load the sharded model across the available GPUs.
 It employs a simple pipeline parallelism method and while this is not the most efficient method, it's the most flexible for a large variety of models.
-See (https://huggingface.co/docs/accelerate/usage_guides/big_modeling) for a quick glance in how this works.
+See this `language modeling guide <https://huggingface.co/docs/accelerate/usage_guides/big_modeling>`_` for a quick glance in how this works.
 For instance, with ``./GALACTICA/lm_gen.py`` we could load BLOOM 176b model with only one GPU!
 It might not be the most efficient execution, but hey, it works :).

 The latter argument ``load_in_8bit`` makes it possible to load in a model while using less memory.
 This approach 8-bit quantizes the model with super minimal performance loss.
 The main idea is to make large language models more accessible with a smaller infrastructure.
 For instance, this method allows us to load the full BLOOM 176b model on eight A100 40GB GPUs, as opposed to using 16 A100 GPUs.
 However, as nothing is free in life, this comes at the cost of inference time.
 We can expect forward propagation slow downs of 16-40%.
-I encourage you to read this [blog post](https://huggingface.co/blog/hf-bitsandbytes-integration) as it's a good read (or, the [paper](https://arxiv.org/abs/2208.07339)).
+I encourage you to read this `blog post <https://huggingface.co/blog/hf-bitsandbytes-integration>`_` as it's a good read (or, the `paper <https://arxiv.org/abs/2208.07339>`_).

 Generation